edumeet/edumeet-docker/README.md

 If IMAP is left blank, invites still work: attendees receive the ICS and can RSVP from their calendar client.
 The only thing missing is per-attendee RSVP status surfaced in the edumeet admin UI.
 Within the same provider (Google↔Google, Outlook↔Outlook) attendees still see each other's status natively.
 Tenants on Gmail/M365 that can't provide basic-auth IMAP can skip it.

+> **RSVPs from Thunderbird + Google Calendar are unreliable.** When Thunderbird's calendar event comes from a Google Calendar (via CalDAV / Provider for Google), accepting or declining the invite in Thunderbird writes the new response to Google via CalDAV but does **not** send an iMIP REPLY email.
+Because Google is not the meeting organizer in this setup, Google will not proxy an RSVP email either.
+The change is invisible to edumeet and the attendee stays as NEEDS-ACTION in the admin UI.
+For a reliable RSVP, respond on [calendar.google.com](https://calendar.google.com) directly — that path does send an iMIP REPLY.

 ### Landing page

 Logged-in users see a calendar icon button next to the login/logout button in the landing, join, and lobby dialogs.
 The button is only visible when the user's tenant has invites enabled.
 Clicking opens a dialog listing upcoming meetings (both organized by and invited to the user) with inline Join buttons, a refresh button, and a shortcut to the full management page.